 No patreon link this week!
 It’s almost the last day of the month and I really dislike accidentally getting anybody double-charged, so if you want to subscribe to the patreon and get two chapters ahead, feel free to wait until the 1st of the month!
 In the meantime, why not check out my other story (about zombie girls and guns and cannibalism), or the various recent additions to the Katalepsis art page, or the … uh … memes.
 Hooray!
 Also, you can still:

 Vote for Katalepsis on TopWebFiction!

-This really helps.
-A lot of readers find the story through TWF!
-It only takes a couple of clicks to vote, and it keeps the story visible!
+This helps so much!
+A lot of readers still find the story through TWF!
+Only takes a couple of clicks to vote!

 Thank you for the chapter.

 And you are very welcome indeed!
-Really glad you enjoyed the chapter!
-Thank you!
+Glad you enjoyed the chapter!

 Thank you for replying.